vekatze/neut/book/src/terms.md

 `magic load(lowtype, address)` loads a value from `address`.
 This is the same as `load` [in LLVM](https://llvm.org/docs/LangRef.html#load-instruction).

 `magic alloca(lowtype, num-of-elems)` allocates memory region on the stack frame.
 This is the same as `alloca` [in LLVM](https://llvm.org/docs/LangRef.html#alloca-instruction).

+`magic opaque-value { e }` tells the compiler to treat the term `e` as a value.
+You may want to use this in combination with `define` or `inline` that don't have any explicit arguments.

 `magic external func(e1, ..., en)` can be used to call foreign functions (or FFI).
 See [foreign in Statements](./statements.md#foreign) for more information.